deankoch/UYRW_data/markdown/get_basins.md

 ## metadata

-All of the files written to disk by this script will by listed in a CSV file with a short description.
-A helper function handles the addition and updating of its entries.
-We create the CSV file now, and update it every time a new file is written.
-Whenever a script writes files to disk, they will be documented in this way, and the script will begin by defining a list in the form below:
+All of the files saved to disk by this script will by listed in a CSV file with a short description.
+A helper function handles these files, and any updates to its entries.
+Any script that writes files to disk will be documented in this way, and should begin with a section listing all its outputs, as in the example below:

 ``` r
 # descriptions of all files created by this script: